-A good example of this is the case contract teachers, where existing experimental and nonexperimental evidence suggest that locally-hired contract teachers who are less educated, less trained, and paid much lower salaries than civil-service teachers are at least as effective (if not more) at improving learning outcomes in rural primary schools in both Kenya and India (Duflo et al. 2014; Bold et al. 2013; Muralidharan and Sundararaman 2013).
-Thus, expanding the use of contract teachers on the current margin would appear to be a very promising and costeffective policy for improving education outcomes in developing countries.
-Nevertheless, scaling up contract teacher programs has been difficult politically because forward looking officials are aware that hiring a large number of contract teachers will lead to them getting unionized and creating political pressure to get "regularized" as civil-service teachers, which is very difficult for politicians to ignore.
+A good example of this is the case contract teachers, where existing experimental and non-experimental evidence suggest that locally-hired contract teachers who are less educated, less trained, and paid much lower salaries than civil-service teachers are at least as effective (if not more) at improving learning outcomes in rural primary schools in both Kenya and India (Duflo

-&lt;sup>20 For instance, household surveys that accompany school-level treatments are often collected in repeated crosssection samples.
+20 For instance, household surveys that accompany school-level treatments are often collected in repeated cross-section samples.
 This makes sense if the goal is to characterize the average difference in household inputs across treatment and control groups, because cross-sectional heterogeneity is typically much greater than over time heterogeneity within the same household, and a repeated cross-section that covers more households will yield more precise estimates of these averages.
 However, a structural modeling exercise that aims to understand household decision making in response to a school-level treatment will typically benefit from repeated surveys of a smaller sample of households to better model the dynamics of household choice in response to realizations of information from their child's school over time.